dotnet/dotNext/docs/features/cluster/raft.md

     1. Override `ApplyAsync` method which contains interpretation of commands contained in log entries
     1. Override `CreateSnapshot` method which is responsible for log compaction
     1. Expose high-level data operations declared in the derived class in the form of interface.
 Let's assume that its name is `IDataEngine`
-    1. Optionally override `FlushAsync` to handle notification from persistent log about the moment when batch modification completed
+    1. Optionally override `FlushAsync` to handle notification from persistent log about the moment when the batch modification has completed
 1. Declare class that is responsible for communication with leader node using custom messages
     1. This class aggregates reference to `IDataEngine`
     1. This class encapsulates logic for messaging with leader node